KadaleTejas1995/Reduced_pin_picorv32/README.md

 Hello ENGR - 852 students

 This repository is a contribution of :
-Dr Hamid Mahmoodi  and
+Dr Hamid Mahmoodi ,
-Tejas Kadale
+Tejas Kadale  and other researchers in NECRL in SCI 110

 To use this repository for your project :